tavareshenrique/agendamento-adonisjs/README.md

 ## Setup

-Use the adonis command to install the blueprint
+Use the adonis command to install the blueprint.

 ```bash
 adonis new yardstick --api-only